After emerging from their eggs, cabbage worms instantly start eating their way through foliage plants.

 12. Spinosad Spray

-You can buy this pesticide as a ready-prepared spray, sometimes combined with other organic ingredients.
+This is a great natural pesticide for cabbage worms.
+You can buy it as a ready-prepared spray, sometimes combined with other organic ingredients.

-Spinosad is a naturally occurring soil bacteria that become active through a process of fermentation.
-Moreover, it has a toxic effect on worms and a host of other pests.
+Spinosad is a naturally occurring soil bacteria that becomes active through a process of fermentation.
+Moreover, this treatment has a toxic effect on worms and a host of other pests.